Pîtres

 Pîtres ([pitʁ]; medieval Pistres) is a commune in the Eure department in Normandy in north-western France.
 It lies on the Seine.

 History

 Historically, it had a bridge to prevent Vikings from sailing up the river to Paris.
-It was here that King Charles the Bald promulgated the Edict of Pistres in 864.
+It was here that King Charles the Bald promulgated the Edict of Pîtres in 864.

+Economy

+The metal processing company Manoir Industries was founded in 1917.